Many or all companies we feature compensate us. Compensation and editorial

 Seasonal gold prices

-Historically, gold prices have followed a seasonal pattern of rising and falling.
-Physical Gold Ltd., a London-based bullion dealer, says that the best times to buy gold have traditionally been at the start of the calendar year and mid-summer.
+Historically, gold prices have followed a seasonal pattern.
+According to Physical Gold Ltd., a London-based bullion dealer, the best times to buy gold tend to be at the start of the calendar year and midsummer.

 Inflation and interest rates